Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 From 1999-2004 she trained as a Chartered Accountant with ASM Horwath Chartered Accountants in Belfast.

 Catherine has extensive public sector finance experience, working for 18 years for the Department of Justice (DOJ) in various roles.
 From 2004-2014 she held Senior Accountant positions in DOJ Policing Division and Financial Services Division.
 From 2012-2014 Catherine was Head of Finance and then Acting Head of Corporate Services for the Youth Justice Agency.
 She held the position of Head of Finance and Estates for the Probation Board for Northern Ireland from 2014-2021 as a member of the Senior Leadership team, responsible for financial planning, financial management, procurement, Estates and funding to the voluntary and community sector.
-Catherine is a Fellow member of the Institute of Chartered Accountants in Ireland and is an Independent Member of the Driver Vehicle Agency (DVA) Audit and Risk Committee.
+Catherine is a Fellow member of the Institute of Chartered Accountants in Ireland.

 Dr Stephen Austin, Executive Medical Director

 Dr Austin took up post as Medical Director on 7th November 2022.
-Dr Austin is new to Southern Trust and trained as a consultant in Anaesthesia and Critical Care Medicine.
+Dr Austin trained in Anaesthesia and Critical Care Medicine.
 He brings a wealth of experience having previously worked in a succession of medical leadership roles at Belfast Trust and also has worked for the General Medical Council and the British Medical Association during earlier stages of his career.

 Dr Austin has a particular interest in medical leadership in healthcare and is a strong advocate of a learning culture which promotes improvement in the safety and quality of care.